nano-o/streamlet/README.md

 ## First specification

 We start with a very simple specification which completely abstracts over leaders.
-The specification is very short, as it consists of a mere 36 lines of PlusCal with generous formatting:
+The specification is very short, as it consists of a mere 36 lines of PlusCal with generous formatting.

 ```
 1 --algorithm Streamlet {